JulioZanotto/drlnd_P3_collab_compet/README.md

 ### Instructions

 Follow the instructions in `Tennis.ipynb` to see how the agent was trained using Multi Agent Deep Determinist Policy Gradient !
 Check also the `ma_ddpg.py` to check the Agents Class.

+To see a trained agent, I have saved the weigths with the *_best.pth* for actor and critic from the best model.
+Impor the libs and load the model from the 2 last cells.